MY BLOG: ON MOVEMENT

 Grains are far more problematic for health than people realise, causing overweight, insulin resistance, diabetes and more.

-The crux of any good diet choice lies in understanding your own unique body,finding a lifestyle eating pattern that suits you and then loving what you eat.
+The crux of any good diet choice lies in understanding your own unique body, finding eating habits that suit you, then loving what you eat.

 One of the most important aspects of good health is optimal hydration.
 Understanding your own water requirements will help you achieve outstanding health, increase energy and lose excess body fat.